 When do you need a health insurance card

 You don’t need to apply for a health insurance card to visit your general practitioner or doctor in the Netherlands.
-All you have to do is show proof of ID.
+All you have to do is show proof of ID and your BSN.
 The care provider can use this information to check whether you are insured.
 When you go abroad, you must be able to show your health insurance card.